Essentials for good health

 I recommend you to read the footnote "Proteins").
 It can help you to ensure full protein nutrition.

-My experience is that vegetarians from western cultures tend to take significantly less protein than required.
+My experience is that vegetarians from western cultures tend to take significantly less protein than required for good health.

 I believe that protein deficiency is a reason why quite some initially devoted vegetarians give up.